-If you come here for just a couple of hours, you might as well spend your entire day here: Laguna Coast Wilderness Park is a true outdoorsman paradise with over 40 trails where you can hike, bike, or watch wildlife, all free of charge after paying just $3 for parking.
+If you come here for just a couple of hours, you might as well spend your entire day here: Laguna Coast Wilderness Park boasts over 40 trails where you can hike, bike, or watch wildlife, all free of charge after paying just $3 for parking.

 Address: 18751 Laguna Canyon Road, Laguna Beach, CA, 92651